-The first working paper from the South County Transit Short Range Transit Plan is available on our Agency Reports page.
-This paper outlines the current transit conditions.
+Five working papers from the South County Transit Short Range Transit Plan are available on our Agency Reports page.
 The plan will ultimately make suggestions for changes and plans for the next 3-5 years of the system.
-This plan examines the South County Transit system as well as the RTA Dial a Ride programs.
+This plan examines the South County Transit system as well as the RTA Dial-a-Ride programs.

 September 25, 2018

 RTA Awarded $6.2 Million Department of Transportation Grant to Build Administration and Bus Maintenance Facility

 Tuesday September 25, 2018: The San Luis Obispo Regional Transit Authority (RTA) received a $6.285 million grant to help fund the construction of a new administration and bus maintenance facility.